Define Your Endpoints

 Change Any User in any Group in this list can make changes to the Endpoint.

-Available Groups This list contains all the Groups within the DeployHub installation.
+Available Groups This list contains all the Groups within the DeployHub Pro installation.
 Dragging and dropping back and forth between this list and the other two lists allows or prevents access to viewing and changing the selected EndPoint.

 Deployed Components

 This section provides a list of all current versions of Components that have been installed on the Endpoint with the Deployment Number.
-The Deployment Number is generated by DeployHub for each unique deployment.
+The Deployment Number is generated by DeployHub Pro for each unique deployment.

 Audit Trail